 We decided to go in search of the other cascades which the passerby mentioned.
 These are more uphill than the two pictured above.
 We thought we could follow the river’s course further but eventually hit up on private property and had to turn back.
 However, we were rewarded with the third cascade pictured below.
 It is less grand but flows into a delightful pool complete with river current for jets– nature’s own jacuzzi.

 We retraced our steps to the Penfield square and got a taxi in about 5 minutes headed to Papine.
-Gordon Town Falls are located in a residential community, albeit sparsely housed as with all communities perched on the rural Jamaican hillside.
+Penfield Falls are located in a residential community, albeit sparsely housed as with all communities perched on the rural Jamaican hillside.
 Thus, it is 100% uncommercialized and lacks amenities like changing rooms, bathrooms and garbage disposal facilities.
 It is not a tourist spot but I highly recommend it for its easy accessibility.
 If you go, you will likely have it to yourself no matter how long you choose to spend.
 Besides transport costs, it’s free!!!

 I was shocked when 2 residents of the community told me they didn’t know the depth of the water because they have never been inside it!
 I guess when you live alongside gorgeous scenery everyday it gets commonplace.
 For all the amenities it lacks, I guess I should give it 4 stars, ☆☆☆☆, but I know I’ll heed my friendly driver’s parting invitation to return again one day.
 I don’t recommend this place for the solo traveller though.
 Group is best!